Chapter 5. Using quotas and limit ranges

 Adjusting the regeneration time can be helpful for creating resources and determining resource usage when automation is used.

-setting balances system performance.
+The resource-quota-sync-period setting balances system performance.
 Reducing the sync period can result in a heavy load on the controller.

-5.2.8.
-Explicit quota to consume a resource
+5.5.6.
+Setting a quota to consume a resource Copy linkLink copied to clipboard!

 For high-cost compute or storage resources, administrators can require an explicit quota be granted to consume a resource.
 For example, if a project was not explicitly given quota for storage related to the gold storage class, users of that project would not be able to create any storage of that type.

-.
-It checks what resources controlled by quota would be consumed.
+The example in the procedure shows how the quota system intercepts every operation that creates or updates a PersistentVolumeClaim resource.
+The quota system checks what resources controlled by quota would be consumed.
 If there is no covering quota for those resources in the project, the request is denied.
-In this example, if a user creates a PersistentVolumeClaim
+In this example, if a user creates a PersistentVolumeClaim resource that uses storage associated with the gold storage class and there is no matching quota in the project, the request is denied.

-object in the project.
+All requests to create and modify resources are evaluated against each LimitRange object in the project.
 If the resource violates any of the enumerated constraints, the resource is rejected.
 If the resource does not set an explicit value, and if the constraint supports a default value, the default value is applied to the resource.

 For CPU and memory limits, if you specify a maximum value but do not specify a minimum limit, the resource can consume more CPU and memory resources than the maximum value.